Don’t have time to read the whole guide now? No problem. Let us email you a copy so you can read it when you do. Just let us know where to send it.

 Less challenging financially but still contentious was World Vision in Australia asking agencies to pay a ‘submission fee’ to register and receive initial pitching documentation.

 So, should agencies pay to pitch?
-Organizations (particularly procurement teams) would argue that it costs them a significant amount to run a pitch process and that this cost should be shared.
+Organizations (particularly procurement teams) would argue that it costs them a significant amount to run an agency pitch process and that this cost should be shared.

 Some may also argue that they are simply working to the market dynamic – they know that at least some agencies will cave in and pay, so the agencies are asked to pay.